igjese/avalon/README.md

 - **Upgrades**: Improved sensors, faster computing hardware, specialized algorithms, and increased data storage.
 - **Advanced Types**: Spectral, Radio, Gravitic, Thermal.
 - **Data Analysis**: From raw sensor data to player interpretation, various levels of data analysis will be available.
 This analysis process may itself function as a "production chain" within the game.

+## 8. Database Models

+Database Entities:
+- **ShipSystem**: Logical containers for groups of sub-systems, organized by the ship's high-level functions.
+- **SubSystem**: Collections of components that together provide a single function within a ship's system.
+- **Component**: Specific pieces of hardware within a ShipSystem that consume and produce resources.
+- **Resource**: Anything that can be stored, produced, or consumed.
+- **StorageType**: Defines what kind of StorageUnit a resource can be stored in.
+- **StorageUnit**: Containers for specific types of resources.
+- **InstalledStorageUnit**: Specific storage units installed into specific ship subsystems.
+- **StoredResource**: Specific resources assigned to be stored in specific installed storage units.
+- **InstalledComponent**: Specific components installed into specific ship subsystems.
+- **ResourceHistory**: Each tick stores aggregated resource quantity, production and consumption.

+Not implemented yet:
+- **World Object**: Manages the overall game state.
+- **Part**: Smaller elements used to assemble Components.
+- **Bots**: Handle internal transport of resources.
+- **Shuttles**: Handle resource transport outside the ship.

+### Ship

+Ship consists of ShipSystems, which consist of Components:
+- **ShipSystem**: An umbrella term for a logical container for group of sub-systems, organized by ship's high-level functions.
+E.g., Navigation, Engineering, etc.
+- **SubSystem**: Collection of components that together provide single function within a ship's sytem.
+E.g. Atmosphere control subsystem within Life Support system.
+- **Component**: A specific piece of hardware within a ShipSystem that does the actual work.
+Consumes resources and produces resources or other Components.
+Assembled from Parts and other Components.
+- **Part**: Smaller elements that are used to assemble Components.
+Manufactured from Resources and Parts.

+Ship systems and their subsystems in the game:
+- **Bridge**: MainComputer, ShipsLog, EmergencyBackups
+- **Navigation**: Communication, Sensors, Astrogation
+- **Engineering**: Propulsion, Power, Manufacturing, Maintenance
+- **Supplies and Cargo**: CargoBay
+- **Provisions**: Hydroponics, FoodFarms
+- **Life Support**: WaterReclamation, AtmosphereControl, Cryonics, Medical
+- **Crew**: Personell

+### Resources and Storage
+In general:
+- Specialized containers are strictly reserved for their designated resources.
+- Intangible resources like "Air" will use the same storage mechanism as tangible resources.
+- Energy and fluids have "magical" instantaneous flow and are either available or not.
+- No concurrency in resource allocation; a random system gets the resources if not enough are available.
+- MaxCapacity is a calculated value and will not be stored in the database.
+- Specialized storage units cannot be used for general cargo.
+- Energy, fluids, and special fluids each have their own separate storage types.

+#### Models

+Resource:
+- Master list of all resources
+- Represent anything that can be stored, produced, consumed
+- Each resource has StorageType, defining where it can be stored
+- Resources in the game are: Air, Nutrients, Water, WasteWater, FuelCells, Energy, Hydrogen, Oxygen, Food

+StorageType:
+- Represent in what kind of StorageUnit resource can be stored
+- Storage types in the game are: Air, GeneralCargo, SpecialCargo, Fluid, SpecialFluid, Energy

+StorageUnit:
+- Storage container for specific StorageType
+- Can be installed in ship's subsystem as InstalledStorageUnit
+- Storage units in the game: BatteryBank (for Energy), CargoHold (for general cargo), RegulatedCargoHold (for Food), FluidTank (for Water, WasteWater), PressurizedFluidTank (for Oxygen, Hydrogen), GeneralShipAir (for Air)
+- RegulatedCargoHold, FluidTank and PressurizedFluidTank can store only single type of resource at one time
+- CargoHold stores any number of resources at same time

+InstalledStorageUnit:
+- Specific storage unit installed into specific ship subsystem
+- Subsystem can have multiple installed storage units of the same type

+StoredResource:
+- Specific resource assigned to be stored specific installed storage unit
+- Holds quantity information

+### Components

+Component:
+- Consumes and produces resources
+- Production and consumptions historical data is tracked in ResourceTransactions
+- Can be installed in ship's subsystem as InstalledComponent
+- Components in game are: AeroMixer, FusionMaster, OxyGenius, AquaPurifier, AgroGenesis, Specialist

+InstalledComponent:
+- Specific component installed into specific ship subsystem
+- Quantity defines how many are installed there

+ResourceHistory:
+- Source for historical data (for charts etc) for resource quantity, production, consumption over time
+- each record represents aggregated data for single tick
+- Fields: tick, quantity_data, production_data, consumption_data
+- data fields are JSON dictionaries

+### Future Considerations

+#### Universe

+- **Hierarchy**: Universe > Star System > Stars > Planets > Moons
+- Also: Artificial Structures, Ships (the Ship?), other celestial bodies
+- Types of Stars: O-Type, B-Type, A-Type, F-Type, G-Type, K-Type, M-Type, Red Giant, White Dwarf, Neutron Star, Blue Giant
+- Types of Planets: Rocky, Gas Giant, Ice Giant, Volcanic, Water World
+- Types of Moons: Rocky, Icy, Volcanically Active, Iron
+- Characteristics for planets and moons: Tidally Locked, Atmosphere-bearing, Waterless

+### Ship and Locations

+- **Ship Status**: In transit, Docked, Landed, In orbit
+- **Location**: Reference to a celestial body or coordinates